 And then do your best to not totally burn your tongue by eating them too fast!
 Give them at least 5 minutes to cool down before you try one.

-If your kids enjoy baking these delicious chocolate puffs, you really don’t want to miss out on my next cookbook for kids!
-The Ultimate Kids’ Baking Book is now available for pre-order.
+If your kids enjoy baking these delicious chocolate puffs, you don’t want to miss The Ultimate Kids’ Baking Book:

 - 1 package Hershey's chocolate bars